BlueBrain/nexus-web/docs/studios.md

 ### Removing a studio

-To remove an unwanted Studio, deprecate it in a Resource View.
+To remove an unwanted Studio, deprecate it in the Resource View.